yogirk/selecta/backend/README.md

 ## Deployment Notes

-The project now relies entirely on the ADK server; previous FastAPI/Docker assets have been removed.
-Deployment scripts should launch `adk api_server` with the desired host/port and environment variables (credentials, dataset config, etc.).
+The project now relies entirely on the ADK server; Extra FastAPI. or Flask backend is not needed.